dotnet/docs/docs/orleans/host/configuration-guide/serialization.md

 There are three ways in which applications can customize serialization:

-1. Add serialization methods to your type and mark them with appropriate attributes (`CopierMethod`, `SerializerMethod`, `DeserializerMethod`).
+1. Add serialization methods to your type and mark them with appropriate attributes (<xref:Orleans.CodeGeneration.CopierMethodAttribute>, <xref:Orleans.CodeGeneration.SerializerMethodAttribute>, <xref:Orleans.CodeGeneration.DeserializerMethodAttribute>).
 This method is preferable for types that your application owns, that is, the types that you can add new methods to.
 1. Implement `IExternalSerializer` and register it during configuration time.
 This method is useful for integrating an external serialization library.
 1. Write a separate static class annotated with an `[Serializer(typeof(YourType))]` with the 3 serialization methods in it and the same attributes as above.
 This method is useful for types that the application does not own, for example, types defined in other libraries your application has no control over.